 ECTRIC, ECTRL and DUK have entered into that certain Electricity Forward Agreement (as the same may have been or may be amended, restated, supplemented, or otherwise modified from time to time, and including all Transactions, schedules, annexes, and confirmations thereunder, the "European EFA Master Agreement").

-Various Enron Parties (as defined) and various Counterparty Parties (as defined) have entered into various confirmations and general terms and conditions in the nature of "forward contracts" and "swap agreements" as defined in the United States Bankruptcy Code, 11 U.S.C.
-Secs.
-101-1330 (as the same may have been or may be amended, restated, supplemented, or otherwise modified from time to time, and including all Transactions, schedules, annexes, and confirmations thereunder, the "Other Agreements").
+Various Enron Parties (as defined) and various Counterparty Parties (as defined) have entered into various confirmations and general terms and conditions in the nature of "forward contracts" and "swap agreements" as defined in the United States Bankruptcy Code (as defined) (as the same may have been or may be amended, restated, supplemented, or otherwise modified from time to time, and including all Transactions, schedules, annexes, and confirmations thereunder, the "Other Agreements").

-The DMT Financial Master Agreement, the Gas EFP Master Agreement, the Physical Gas Master Agreement, the Coal Master Agreement, the GISB Physical Gas Master Agreement, the Physical Power Master Agreement, the WSPP Power Master Agreement, the Broadband Master Agreement, the DCI Financial Master Agreement, the European ZBT Gas Master Agreement, the European Beach/NBP Gas Master Agreement, the European Grid Power Master Agreement, the European EFA Master Agreement, and any Other Agreements are referred to herein, collectively, as the "Existing Underlying Master Agreements."
+The DMT Financial Master Agreement, the Gas EFP Master Agreement, the Physical Gas Master Agreement, the Coal Master Agreement, the GISB Physical Gas Master Agreement, the Physical Power Master Agreement, the DDI Master Agreements, EOL Master Agreements, the Broadband Master Agreement, the DCI Financial Master Agreement, the European ZBT Gas Master Agreement, the European Beach/NBP Gas Master Agreement, the European Grid Power Master Agreement, the European EFA Master Agreement, and any Other Agreements are referred to herein, collectively, as the "Existing Underlying Master Agreements."

 The Enron Parties and the Counterparty Parties may after the date of this Agreement enter into master agreements or other confirmation agreements in the nature of "forward contracts" and "swap agreements" as defined in the United States Bankruptcy Code (as defined) (such agreements, as the same may be amended, restated, supplemented, or otherwise modified from time to time, and including all Transactions, schedules, annexes, and confirmations thereunder, together with the Existing Underlying Master Agreements are referred to herein, collectively, as the "Underlying Master Agreements" and each individually, as an "Underlying Master Agreement.")